im-richard/playable-piano/README.md

 For further instructions; view the README in each of the two folders.

 ## Updates
 I released this version just to keep the addon going since it is known and loved by many.
-I really have no plans on doing massive rewrites to the addon, and am only keeping the heartbeat of the addon pumping.
+I am debating on a rewrite of the entire addon, but that will be in the future.